cernopendata/cms-opendata-guide/docs/analysis/selection/idefficiencystudy/tutorial/05-systematic.md

 ## Systematic efficiency overplot

-In order to better understand the results of the last part, this code will put all the different plots created previously in a image.
+To better understand the results of the last part, this code will put all the different plots created previously in an image.

 ```cpp
 root overplot_efficiencies.cpp